Ir al contenido

 If you are paying an engineer $150,000 a year to manually write boilerplate React components, execute standard SQL joins, or write basic CRUD endpoints, you are essentially paying an elite artist to color inside a pre-drawn book.

 The true value in modern tech is no longer found in memorizing the syntax required to color the page.
-The value is entirely in the ability to sculpt the boundaries—designing the zero-knowledge routing, threat-modeling the infrastructure, and defining the strict regulatory compliance sandboxes (like FDA or HIPAA rules) that the AI must operate within.
-This is the core philosophy behind my work on platforms like Aura hOS.
+The value is entirely in the ability to sculpt the boundaries—designing the zero-knowledge routing, threat-modeling the infrastructure, and defining the strict regulatory compliance sandboxes (like FDA SaMD and HIPAA rules) that the AI must operate within.

-The engineers who try to fight this standardization will find themselves obsolete, arguing with a machine over syntax.
-The engineers who embrace it will transition into Architects—stepping back from the coloring book so they can finally sculpt the masterpiece.
+The engineers who fight this shift will find themselves arguing with a machine over semicolons.
+The engineers who embrace it will step back from the coloring book entirely — and finally sculpt the masterpiece.

 Esculpiendo los límites: por qué la codificación se está convirtiendo en un libro para colorear